 Supporting information

+S1 Table: Feature importance in principal component analysis.
+Listed are the top 10 genes that contribute the most to the indicated dataset and principal component.

 S1 Fig. Tuning results for predictions based on mRNA data, generated from one of 60 independent runs and chosen for demonstration purposes.
 Model performance is measured as the mean F1 score over 10 independent tuning runs.
 Higher numbers indicate better performance.
 (A) Tuning results for SVMs with linear kernel.
 Only the cost parameter was tuned.
 (B) Tuning results for SVMs with radial kernel.
 The cost and gamma parameters were tuned.
 The red dot indicates the winning parameter combination.
 (C) Tuning results for SVMs with sigmoidal kernel.
 The cost and gamma parameters were tuned.
 The red dot indicates the winning parameter combination.
 (D) Tuning results for random forest models.
 The mtry, nodesize, and ntrees parameters were tuned.
 We used three values for ntrees, 1000, 5000, and 10000, shown as three separate panels.
 The red dot indicates the winning parameter combination.